ibm-cloud-docs/vpc/block_storage_is_use_volume_lin.md

 If you want to use your {{site.data.keyword.block_storage_is_full}} volume as a file system, you need to partition the volume, format it, and then mount it as a file system.
 You can perform this operation after you created a {{site.data.keyword.block_storage_is_short}} volume and attached it to an instance.
 {: shortdesc}

-Follow this procedure to use your Block Storage volume on a Linux&reg; system.
+[Connect to your instance](/docs/vpc?topic=vpc-vsi_is_connecting_linux), then follow this procedure to use your Block Storage volume on a Linux&reg; system.

 ## Step 1 - Listing all storage volumes
 {: #linux-procedure-list-volumes}